department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/notifications-v2/README.md

 #### To complete

-- **New notification design** - Launch new notification design.
+- **New notification design** - Launch new notification design if not launched in Q2.
-- **New notifications** - Add new notifications, if possible/needed.
+- **New notifications** - Add new notifications if there is anything appropriate for us to add.

 #### To start

-- **Adding notification center to the navigation** - If discovery yields this direction, we should start working across teams to get the navigation updated. **However, this is highly dependent on discovery, so exact approach is not defined yet**.
-This may manifest in many ways.
-Exact approach TBD.
-- **New notifications** - Add new notifications, if possible/needed.
+- **Adding a notification center** - This might take a few different forms.
+An initial MVP could be a page that links from My VA but is not in the nav.
+Exact approach will be TBD depending on discovery and product/design thinking.

 ### Q4 CY2023

 #### To complete

-- **Launch notification center** - Launch notification center.
+- **Launch notification center** - Launch notification center MVP.
-- **New notifications** - Add new notifications, if possible/needed.
+- **New notifications** - Add new notifications if there is anything appropriate for us to add.

 ## Key deliverables